7 Great Holiday Gifts for Children With Cerebral Palsy

 4. Books

-For children who love listening to stories, several different children’s books — and series — feature main characters with disabilities whose struggles and triumphs offer relatability and shared experience.
+For children who love stories, several different children’s books — and series — feature main characters with disabilities whose struggles and triumphs offer relatability and shared experience.

 Some great illustrated choices for young children include: